zach-rains/CO2_Emissions/README.md

 # CO2_Emissions
 An analysis of CO2 emissions by industry, country, year, etc.

+## Tools and Technologies
+- **SQL**: Querying and transforming raw data.
+- **Excel**: Summarizing and visualizing results.

+## Key Skills Demonstrated
+- Data querying and aggregation with SQL.
+- Data cleaning and preparation for analysis.
+- Deriving actionable insights from raw data.
+- Presentation of results in a clear, concise format.

+## Repository Structure
+- **SQL Files**: Located in the root directory and named descriptively.
+- **Results Files**: Corresponding `.csv` files containing query outputs.
+- **Cleaned Dataset**: Processed file ready for analysis.

 # Data Cleaning Steps

 ### 1. Column Standardization